femou1/pb-handbooks/pbst_handbook.md

 [details="Tournament"]

 Think you got what it takes to win an intense, competitive event?
-Be sure to join a PBST Tournament!
+Be sure to join a PBST Tournament.

-The winner attains 7 PBST points and a special “Event Winner” role in our communications server for a month until the next tournament’s winner.
+The winner attains 7 PBST points and a special “Tournament Winner” role in our communications server for a month until the next tournament’s winner.

 Attendees who do not win the tournament stand to gain up to 6 PBST points from the event.